-The indoor coil access panel will be used as the top of the 1. hood.
-Remove the screws along the sides and bottom of the indoor coil access panel.
-See Fig. 16.

-- 2. Swing out indoor coil access panel and insert the hood sides under the panel (hood top).
+- 1. The indoor coil access panel will be used as the top of the hood.
+If the panel is still attached to the unit, remove the screws along the sides and bottom of the panel.
+See Fig. 16. - 2.
+Swing out indoor coil access panel and insert the hood sides under the panel (hood top).
+Be careful not to lift the panel too far as it might fall out.
 Use the screws provided to attach the hood sides to the hood top.
 Use screws provided to attach the hood sides to the unit.
 See Fig. 17. - 3.
-Remove the shipping tape holding the economizer barometric relief damper in place (economizer only). - 4.
+Remove the shipping tape holding the economizer barometric relief damper in place. - 4.
 Insert the hood divider between the hood sides.
 See Fig. 17 and 18.
-Secure hood divider with 2 screws on each hood side.
+Secure hood divider with 3 screws on each hood side.
 The hood divider is also used as the bottom filter rack for the aluminum filter. - 5.
+Attach the post that separates the filters with the screws provided. - 6.
 Open the filter clips which are located underneath the hood top.
-Insert the aluminum filter into the bottom filter rack (hood divider).
+Insert the aluminum filters into the bottom filter rack (hood divider).
 Push the filter into position past the open filter clips.
-Close the filter clips to lock the filter into place.
-See Fig. 18. - 6.
-Caulk the ends of the joint between the unit top panel and the hood top. - 7.
+Close the filter clips to lock the filters into place.
+See Fig. 18. - 7.
+Install the two rain deflectors on the edge of the hood top as shown in Fig. 16. - 8.
+Caulk the ends of the joint between the unit top panel and the hood top as shown in Fig. 16. - 9.
 Replace the filter access panel.